ELECTRICAL EQUIPMENT FIELD EVALUATION SERVICES

 4. STANDARD OF CARE:

-Consultant shall perform services with the level of care and skill ordinarily exercised by other professionals providing similar services under comparable circumstances.
-No express or implied warranty is provided in connection with any evaluation, report, recommendation, or deliverable.
+Consultant shall perform its evaluations consistent with the professional skill services with the level of care and skill ordinarily exercised by other professionals providing similar services under comparable circumstances in the State of Washington.
+No express or implied guarantee or warranty is provided in connection with any evaluation, report, recommendation, or deliverable.

 5. DELIVERABLES AND USE: